International College of Digital Innovation, CMU

 Histogram:

-Used to represent the distribution of a continuous dataset.
+Represents the distribution of a continuous dataset.

 Bar Chart:

-Use when you want to compare values across categories.
+Used to compare values across categories.

 Pie Chart:

-Suitable for displaying parts of a whole.
+Suitable for showing proportions of a whole.

 Line Chart:

-Useful for displaying data with multiple series.
+Useful when displaying multiple series.

 Scatter Plot:

-Shows the relationship between two variables.
+Displays the relationship between two variables.

 Bubble Chart:

-Useful for showing relationships between three variables.
+Useful for showing relationships among three variables.

 Financial Chart: